Samsung Powerstick Jet (Jet 90 Pro) full review

-Then, if you’ve opted for the higher price vacuum cleaner, there’s the excellent spinning sweeper.
+Then, if you’ve opted for the Pro, rather than the Pet model, there’s the excellent spinning sweeper.
 This a hard floor attachment with two rotating discs covered in microfibre mop pads, which can be dampened or swapped out for disposable cloths.
 You’ll need to vacuum first as usual (you can’t vac and mop at once – that would be madness), then you can change the attachment to mop your floor.

 This is the first vacuum cleaner mop attachment that we can say really works.
 It’s actually better than regular mopping.
 It’s fast and very effective and you can exert enough pressure to get a floor really clean.
-Is this accessory worth the £50 that drives the price of the Powerstick Jet from £550 to £600?
+Is this accessory worth the £50 that drives the price of the Jet from £549 (for the Pet edition) to £599 (for the Pro)?
 Surprisingly, we would have to say that it is.

 Our favourite feature, however, is the jointed attachment that allows you to create a 90-degree angle between the handle and cleaning head so you can vacuum the tops of bookcases and shelves overhead.

 The dust container and filter represent another great bit of design.
 They can be completely taken apart, dropped into the sink and properly washed.
 As the collection bin is transparent, this is a great feature not only for cleanliness and vacuum performance but for aesthetics.